ai4er-cdt/SeaIceExtent/papers.md

 CNN input data was of shape N×K×K×2 where N is number of samples, K is dimension of 50 pixels and 2 is for the hv and hh bands.
 Used training labeling with one-hot encoding.
 Then used nearest neighbor to deal with single pixel anomalies in classifying.
 Uses 70-30 train test split.
 “CNN is composed of 2 batch-norm layers, 3 convolutional layers, 2 max-pooling layers, 3 hidden dense layers, 4 dropout layers (used only for the training) and one output layer.”
 I'm not sure what the CNN description means right now but wanted to note.

-J. Park, A. A. Korosov, M. Babiker, S. Sandven and J. Won, "Efficient Thermal Noise Removal for Sentinel-1 TOPSAR Cross-Polarization Channel," in IEEE Transactions on Geoscience and Remote Sensing, vol. 56, no. 3, pp. 1555-1565, March 2018, doi: 10.1109/TGRS.2017.2765248.
+Park, J. W., Korosov, A. A., Babiker, M., Sandven, S., & Won, J. S. (2017).
+Efficient thermal noise removal for Sentinel-1 TOPSAR cross-polarization channel.
+IEEE Transactions on Geoscience and Remote Sensing, 56(3), 1555-1565.
 * MCL: proposal for further denoising of Sentinel-1 using azimuth descalloping, noise scaling and interswath power balancing, ad local residual noise power compensation.
 Method used by Boulze et al (2020).

 Wang, Y.-R. and Li, X.-M.: Arctic sea ice cover data from spaceborne synthetic aperture radar by deep learning, Earth Syst.
 Sci.
 Data, 13, 2723–2742, https://doi.org/10.5194/essd-13-2723-2021, 2021.